Coniston, Cumbria: Governance

-The village also has its own Parish Council; Coniston Parish Council.
+The village also has its own Parish Council.

 Leisure and tourism

 The creation of the Lake District National Park in 1951 provided a boost to tourism, with attractions such as the Ruskin Museum and ferry services across the lake developing.
 Coniston is a popular spot for hill-walking and rock-climbing; there are fine walks to be had on the nearby Furness Fells and Grizedale Forest, and some of the finest rock in the Lake District on the eastern face of Dow Crag, 3 mi from the village.
 The Grizedale Stages rally also takes place in Coniston, using the surrounding Grizedale and Broughton Moor (or Postlethwaite Allotment) forests.
 The village is also home to a number of hotels and two youth hostels, one at the edge of the village, the other in the nearby Coppermines Valley.

 The village also has a football team, Coniston AFC, who play their home games at Coniston sports and social centre.